tlatkowski/multihead-siamese-nets/README.md

 ## Training models with GPU support on Google Colaboratory

-If you don't have an access to workstation with GPU, you can use the below exemplary Google Colaboratory notebook for training your models (CNN, RNN or Multihead) on SNLI or QQP datasets with usage of K80 GPU available within Google Colaboratory backend: [Multihead Siamese Nets in Google Colab](https://colab.research.google.com/drive/1FUEBV1JkQpF2iwFSDW338nAUhzPVZWAa)
+If you don't have an access to workstation with GPU, you can use the below exemplary Google Colaboratory notebook for training your models (CNN, RNN or Multihead) on SNLI or QQP datasets with usage of **NVIDIA Tesla T4 16GB GPU** available within Google Colaboratory backend: [Multihead Siamese Nets in Google Colab](https://colab.research.google.com/drive/1FUEBV1JkQpF2iwFSDW338nAUhzPVZWAa)

 # Testing models